 Rebecca A. Nedostup

-Associate Professor of East Asian Studies; Associate Professor of History
+Associate Professor of History; Associate Professor of East Asian Studies

 Samuel E. Perry

-Associate Professor of East Asian Studies; Associate Professor of History
+Associate Professor of East Asian Studies; Associate Professor of Comparative Literature

 Associate Professor of East Asian Studies